Tribal chief: Tribal societies

-There is no definition for "tribe".

-The concept of tribe is a broadly applied concept, based on tribal concepts of societies of western Afroeurasia.
+The concept of tribe is broadly applied, based on tribal concepts of societies in western Afroeurasia.

 Tribal societies are sometimes categorized as an intermediate stage between the band society of the Paleolithic stage and civilization with centralized, super-regional government based in cities.
 Anthropologist Elman Service distinguishes two stages of tribal societies: simple societies organized by limited instances of social rank and prestige, and more stratified societies led by chieftains or tribal kings (chiefdoms).
 Stratified tribal societies led by tribal kings are thought to have flourished from the Neolithic stage into the Iron Age, albeit in competition with urban civilisations and empires beginning in the Bronze Age.

-In the case of tribal societies of indigenous peoples existing within larger colonial and post-colonial states, tribal chiefs may represent their tribe or ethnicity in a form of self-government.
+In the case of tribal societies of Indigenous peoples within larger colonial and post-colonial states, tribal chiefs may represent their tribe or ethnicity through self-government.

 Chieftain

-The most common types are the chairman of a council (usually of "elders") and/or a broader popular assembly in "parliamentary" cultures, the war chief (may be an alternative or additional post in war time), the hereditary chief, and the politically dominant medicineman.
+The most common types of chieftains are the chairman of a council (usually of elders) and/or a broader popular assembly in "parliamentary" cultures, the war chief (may be an alternative or additional post in war time), the hereditary chief, and the politically dominant medicineman.

-The term is usually distinct from chiefs at lower levels, such as village chief (geographically defined) or clan chief (an essentially genealogical notion).
-The descriptive "tribal" requires an ethno-cultural identity (racial, linguistic, religious etc.) as well as some political (representative, legislative, executive and/or judicial) expression.
-In certain situations, and especially in a colonial context, the most powerful member of either a confederation or a federation of such tribal, clan or village chiefs would be referred to as a paramount chief.
+The term is usually distinct from chiefs at lower levels, such as village chiefs (geographically defined) or clan chiefs (an essentially genealogical notion).
+The descriptive "tribal" requires an ethno-cultural identity (racial, linguistic, religious, etc.) as well as some political expression (representative, legislative, executive, and/or judicial).
+In certain situations, and especially in a colonial context, the most powerful member of either a confederation or a federation of such tribal, clan, or village chiefs is referred to as a paramount chief.

 History

 Arminius, a chieftain of the Germanic Cherusci tribe who defeated three Roman legions in the Battle of the Teutoburg Forest.

-Classical sources of information about tribal societies are external descriptions such as from Greco-Roman ethnography, which identified societies, surrounding the societies of the ethnographers, as tribal.
+Classical sources of information about tribal societies are external descriptions, such as from Greco-Roman ethnography, which identified societies surrounding those of the ethnographers as tribal.

-States and colonialism, particularly in the last centuries, forced their central governments onto many remaining tribal societies.

-In some instances tribes have retained or regained partial self-government and their lifestyles, with Indigenous peoples rights having been fought for and some being secured on state or international levels.
+States and colonialism, particularly in the last centuries, have often subjected tribal societies to their own governments and laws.
+In some instances, tribes have retained or regained partial self-government, with Indigenous peoples' rights having been fought for and secured on state or international levels.